 The trail rises about 1100 feet in two and a half miles to its terminus at Bridal Veil Falls.
 If you want a shorter hike, the plaque is only a mile or so from the trailhead – but you have to want to find it.
 No directional signs will help you.
 It’s on a boulder in the brook, accessible via a clearing that you’ll see between the trail and the brook.
 The plaque faces downstream.

 Hot day, feeling sluggish, mulling over a list of places to go: I finally just got in the car and started driving.
-Cue George Harrison’s Any Road.

 Along the Haselton Farms trail in Benson Park

-Zipping through Rt.
+Zipping through NH Rt.
 111 in Hudson enroute to yet another Forest Society property (I’ll get that patch if it kills me), I realized that I was near Benson Park.
 I hadn’t been on the property in years – since it was Benson’s Wild Animal Farm, in fact.
-I made a quick detour, found the park, and walked a good three miles on its trails and paths.
+I made a quick detour, found the park, and walked three good miles on its trails and paths.
 The trails I chose weren’t crowded, even with a couple of Pokémon Go groups intent on doing whatever it is they do.

 Download a trail map before you go.
 I settled for taking a photo of the map at a kiosk on site.
 Kids, don’t try this at home; batteries are fickle friends.

+The history of the property is available on the Town of Hudson website.
+Indulge me as I recount a grossly oversimplified version: once upon a time in the town of Hudson, New Hampshire, there was an amusement park called Benson’s Wild Animal Farm.
 The Finer Minds at the state capital decided that a Circumferential Highway would ease all of Nashua’s traffic problems.
 (I hear you tittering over there in the back.)
 The Benson’s property was bought up by the state to mitigate the expected loss of wetlands for the highway project.
 Years passed, and the Circumferential Highway project quietly expired, leaving only exit 2 off the Everett Turnpike to remember it by.
 Eventually, the Finer Minds released the Benson’s property to the town of Hudson.

 More years passed, many people put enormous efforts into rehabilitating the property, and Benson’s Park is now a Hudson jewel with a playground, dog park, memorials, and a trail network.
 The longest single trail, Haselton Farm, is about two and a half miles long; many shorter ones allow for extended hikes.